 The points of intersection of these two graphs are tricky to find, so I will tell you that they are x = -1.981 and x = 0.448.
 I found them numerically on a calculator.
 These are our limits of integration.

 Here is a graph of the problem ↓.
-The blue area is the original problem and the red is our translated version of it.
+The green area is the original problem and the magenta area is our translated version of it.
 Now you know why we studied all of those function transformations in precalc!

 Now we find the area of a washer (thick black line in the figure above), making sure that we use f(x) (black curve) as the outer radius, and g(x) as the inner radius.
 This will ensure that we calculate a positive area & volume.